Prince Foundation Concludes Final Interviews For Chen Zhi Scholarship's Third Cohort

 The announcement of the final 100 awardees is set for mid-March and will be made available on Prince Foundation's website and social media platforms.

 The Chen Zhi Scholarship moves forward with a commitment to fostering innovation, leadership, and civic- engagement, qualities valued by Chairman Chen Zhi and Prince Group.
-This program aims to serve as a foundation for nurturing Cambodia's upcoming leaders.
+This program aims to serve as a foundation for nurturing Cambodia's upcoming leaders: #PrinceFoundation #PrinceHoldingGroup #ChenZhiScholarship2024

 Legal Disclaimer: